-Must a believer die with Christ to be made alive with Him?
+Must a believer die with Christ for God to make that believer alive with Him?

 2 Timothy 2:11, “The saying is trustworthy, for: If we have died with him, we will also live with him;” (ESV).

 Romans 6:8, “Now if we have died with Christ, we believe that we will also live with him.”

 Galatians 2:20, “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.”

 Must a believer be buried with Christ in baptism for God the Father to raise the believer with Christ?

 Romans 6:4–6, “Therefore, we were buried with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too can walk in newness of life.
 For if we have been united with him in a death like his, we shall certainly be united with him in a resurrection like his.
 We know that our old self was crucified with him in order that the body of sin might be brought to nothing, so that we would no longer be enslaved to sin” (ESV).